 Assuming you have figured out who you want to attract to your website (you’ve done the work and defined a very specific niche whose problem you can solve best, and for whom you do your best work–because you love, LOVE, working with this type of client/customer), you can make sure that it will.
-And if you haven’t worked on it yet, make sure it is one of your priorities to make the future steps smooth and easy.
-An expert like David Faltz of White Rabbit Marketing can help you figure this out, so don’t hesitate to reach out to her if you think this is an area you need to define.
+If you haven’t worked on it yet, make sure it is one of your priorities to make future steps smooth and easy.
+An expert can help you figure this out, so don’t hesitate to reach out to her if you think this is an area you need to define.
 Before you can make sure your website attracts the right people, you need to figure out who they are, so make sure you do not do yourself and the future of your business a disservice by skipping this step.

 Once you know–really “get”–who you want to attract, the first question is how to attract them to your website.
 After that, how to drive them on the website the right way once they arrive?

 The Right Content

 Does this seem obvious?
 It’s not.
 You have to think like your perfect, ideal client thinks.
 What will he or she search for online when they need you–your product or service?
 Does your website speak to this clearly and concisely?
 Does every page contain relevant, optimized content as it relates to your products and services–the value that you provide for your clients?
 You can learn how to optimize the pages of your website on your own, or tap into an expert like Tami Smith mentioned above to help you with this process.

 The key is to ensuring you’re communicating with them in their language so both of you are on the same page in terms of context.
 They want to be aware of your entire process in order to solve their problem.
 They do not care about how great you are (yet).
 First and foremost answer this question: What will you do to solve your ideal client/customer’s problem?
 You can back it up with your wonderful credentials, reviews, and testimonials, but this is for your About page and should not be the centerpiece of your message.